China will interfere with Dalai Lama succession, prepared for democratic transition: Tibetan Sikyong | Politics

 - India

-The President of the Tibetan government-in-exile Penpa Tsering claimed that China has been preparing for the last 15 years to interfere in the succession of the Dalai Lama, and anticipating that eventuality, his administration wants a democratic transition.
+China is expected to interfere in the succession of the Dalai Lama, and anticipating that eventuality, the Tibetan government-in-exile has worked out a plan for a democratic transition of the leadership role by the spiritual.

 ''We believe China will definitely interfere with the succession process of the Dalai Lama...
 They have been preparing for that for the last 15 years,'' he added.